Matatika/matatika-docs/content/tutorials/using-the-api.md

 3. In your Matatika workspace, click your Profile Picture in the top right, and go to `API Keys`

 **If you are using Matatika in the Cloud**
-- Copy your `Developer Token` and in Postman, on the `Matatika API` collection, click the three dots and `Edit`.
+- Copy your `Developer Token`

 **If you are using Matatika with your Meltano project locally**
+- Copy the first `Access Token` found under `Personal Access Tokens`

-- Go to the `Variables` tab, and paste the `Access Token` found under `Personal Access Tokens` into the `BEARER_TOKEN` variable's `CURRENT_VALUE`
+In Postman, on the `Matatika API` collection, click the three dots and `Edit`.
+Go to the `Variables` tab, and paste your token into into the `BEARER_TOKEN` variable's `CURRENT_VALUE`.

-Now you are all set up to use our API through postman.
-Note that your `Developer Token` / `BEARER_TOKEN` is relatively short lived so you many need to refresh it from time to time.

-Also in the `Variables` tab that you put your `BEARER_TOKEN` you can set other variables that we use by default through other requests in our Postman collection.
-Feel free to fill in any you want to use.
+---

 You can now make requests through our API to configure and update your workspace.
+Note that your `BEARER_TOKEN` is relatively short lived so you many need to refresh it from time to time.

+Also in the `Variables` tab where you put your `BEARER_TOKEN` you can set other variables that we use by default through other requests in our Postman collection.

 ---